 Turkey has a well-deserved reputation for producing some of the world’s most beautiful and evocative handicrafts.
 From embroiderers to silversmiths to weavers and more the craftsmen and women of Turkey have been perfecting their various trades for more than 2 millennia and their work is just as vibrant and rich today as it was in the days of Byzantium and Anatolia.
 At Paykoc Imports we take great pride in the role we play in bringing dazzling Turkish handicrafts to both the US and online audience.
 In this post, we’ll look at some of the most important and timeless handicrafts being created in Turkey today.

 Working independently over the centuries in workshops scattered across Asia Minor the Turks and their ancestors have handcrafted a cultural tradition unlike any other.
 Through an insistence on maintaining the tried and true methodologies of their forebears the timeless qualities of a more elegant age are still with us today in Turkish handicrafts.
 Some of the most important of these include:

 At Paykoc Imports we’re proud to celebrate and promote world-renowned Turkish handicrafts.
-From Zamak earrings, bracelets and necklaces to meerschaum Turkish peddlar pipes to stunning Turkish mosaic lamps and the exquisite porcelain creations Nimet Varli.
+From Zamak earrings, bracelets, and necklaces to stunning Turkish mosaic lamps and the exquisite porcelain creations Nimet Varli.
 We encourage you to browse our online collections or pay us a visit in our Denver showroom.